 The K-12 reading specialist concentration in the Master of Education in Reading program is designed to provide experienced teachers who are prospective reading specialists with a program of sequential and integrated experiences in areas of the reading curriculum ranging from preschool to adult levels.
 Students will gain an understanding of the developmental and diagnostic processes involved in teaching reading and the language arts and will become familiar with the resource and supervisory functions that are part of the specialist role.
 Prior to graduation, students must complete a reading portfolio documenting their work in the program and related work experiences and pass the Reading for Virginia Educators Assessment.
 The M.Ed. in Reading is an approved program (K-12) for students who meet Virginia State Department of Education requirements.
 The reading specialist endorsement also requires completion of three years of teaching in a reading-related field.
+This program is available in an online format.

 A cooperative agreement has been established with Virginia State University to permit selected, qualified students to complete the M.Ed. in Reading program.
 Up to 12 credit hours from an approved list may be transferred from the cooperating institution.
 Interested students should contact the Department of Teaching and Learning.